Jiang Lijun

-The articles written by Jiang included an open letter to the Sixteenth National Congress of the Communist Party of China, which called for democratic reform.
+The articles written by Jiang included an open letter to the 16th National Congress of the Chinese Communist Party, which called for democratic reform.

-Jiang was detained on November 6, 2002 and formally arrested on December 14, 2003, for “Internet writing and publishing dissident articles”.
+Jiang was detained on November 6, 2002, and formally arrested on December 14, 2003, for “Internet writing and publishing dissident articles”.
 He was charged with “Inciting subversion of the state power”.
-On November 28, 2003 the no.2 Intermediate People's Court of Beijing found Jiang guilty and sentenced him to imprisonment for four years, and deprivation of political rights for one year.
+On November 28, 2003, the no.2 Intermediate People's Court of Beijing found Jiang guilty and sentenced him to imprisonment for four years, and deprivation of political rights for one year.
 Since this time Jiang has been held in Jinzhou Prison (锦州监狱) in Liaoning.

 A draft email found on his Yahoo page containing proposals for a more democratic China was the principal evidence against him.
 Writing this draft was considered by the Government as taking part in “subversive activities that aim to undermine the authority of the Communist Party”.

 In April 2006, Reporters Without Borders, which has been actively seeking Jiang's release, revealed that Yahoo! may have aided Chinese authorities in convicting Jiang by providing information about Jiang's email accounts on its servers in Hong Kong.